jacksonliam/mjpg-streamer/README.md

 --------------------------------

-There are options available to enable/disable plugins, setup options, etc. This shows the basic steps.
+There are options available to enable/disable plugins, setup options, etc. This shows the basic steps to enable the experimental HTTP management feature:

     cd mjpg-streamer-experimental
     mkdir _build
     cd _build
-    cmake ..
+    cmake -DENABLE_HTTP_MANAGEMENT=ON ..
     make
     sudo make install